 She was a very large lady – admitting that she was about 350 pounds.
 She told me that although she was happy with her weight, that she had been having trouble with shortness of breath and pain in her knees.
 As we spoke, the truth eventually bubbled to the surface.
 “My husband loves that I am a big woman and does not want me to change.”
 She felt that if she lost weight, that it might affect their relationship and she didn’t want to lose her husband.
 I then asked her a question and suggested that she ask her husband a similar question.
 This is the question I posed:

 Getting started on the path to health is a willful choice.
-Your future health will become the sum total of your daily decisions.
+Your future health will become the sum total of your daily choices.
 If you look in the mirror and don’t like what you see, you have a choice.
-What you decide will dictate what your life will become in the future.
+What you decide will dictate what your health and appearance will become in the future.
 I know.
 It can be overwhelming.
 I totally understand.
-I know that when I went totally raw vegetarian, it was a battle for me after decades of eating lots of meat and cheese and unhealthy processed foods.
-And, while I have never had a difficult time being physically active and staying in physical shape, I have had to battle the food addictions I had that were killing me.

 Like food intake, when it comes to a personal fitness program, it can be overwhelming.
 This is especially true for those suffering from chronic or morbid obesity.
 It will seem overwhelming.
 You may even think that it will be an impossible journey to undertake.
 I PROMISE that the journey is NOT impossible.
 I can also promise that IF you choose to make a commitment to yourself to be more healthy, that you will begin to see amazing results within the first six weeks of your determination to eat cleaner and add more physical activity to your lifestyle.
 I PROMISE*.